 The verdict comes at a particularly sensitive moment for Meta and the broader tech industry.
 Congressional pressure on child safety has intensified over the past year, with lawmakers from both parties pushing for stricter platform accountability.
 Several states have already passed or proposed legislation targeting social media companies over youth safety concerns, and this verdict hands them a powerful validation.

 What makes this case different from previous regulatory battles is the legal theory.
 Instead of relying on federal communications law - which has historically shielded platforms through Section 230 protections - New Mexico used state consumer protection statutes.
 That approach proved effective, and it's one that other attorneys general are likely watching closely.
-California, Texas, and Massachusetts have all launched similar investigations into 's child safety practices.
+California, Texas, and Massachusetts have all launched similar investigations into Meta's child safety practices.